benofbrown/darksouls/Elden_Ring/All_Trophies.md

 - [6] First Mt Gelmir campsite near a wolf
 - [6] Bridge leaving the capitol toward forbidden lands
 - [7] Volcano Manor after the stonesword key bit
-- [7] Drop from the fallingstar beast thing after teleporting from Renna's Rise
+- [7] Drop from the lions in Castle Sol
 - [8] Scarab in Caelid
 - [8] Scarab in Mountaintops of the Giants, near the second grace
 - [9] On a chair in Caelid near the scarab we get the [8] from